MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/basics-guide.md

 search.app:
   - D365CE
 ---
-# Basics Guide for Dynamics 365 for Customer Engagement
+# Basics Guide for Dynamics 365 for Customer Engagement apps

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-The [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.
+The [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.

 ## Build customer relationships